 Your Guide to Knitted and Crocheted Chemo Hats and Other Items for Cancer Patients

-Blankets, from lap blankets to afghans, also make a great and practical gift for a chemo or cancer patient.
+Blankets, from lap blankets to afghans, also make a great and practical gift for hospital stays and infusion centers.
+We love Merino Moments and Off-the-Yak for cozy warmth, and Ombré Encore for cheerful color transitions.

 Cancer Support One-piece Lap Blanket – This crocheted blanket was designed specifically to support someone during their cancer journey.
 Gorgeous!